rsbhnv/enterprise-genai-career-agent/README.md

 ---

-## Knowledge & Search
+## Knowledge & Data Sources
-The agents rely on curated and externally managed knowledge sources, including:
+The solution relies on a combination of structured and unstructured knowledge sources:

+- **Dataverse tables** used by the Structured Domain Agent to store job attributes, eligibility criteria, and matching rules
 - Job description files organized by domain
 - Planned roles and future training information
-- Configuration files defining job attributes and matching logic

-The Free-Text GenAI Agent uses **AI Search** to retrieve relevant information while maintaining control over authoritative content.
+The Free-Text GenAI Agent uses **AI Search** to retrieve relevant information from curated knowledge sources while maintaining control over authoritative content.

-Knowledge content is maintained outside the conversational layer, allowing independent updates without changes to conversation logic.
+Knowledge and data sources are maintained outside the conversational layer, allowing independent updates without changes to conversation logic.

 ---